Al Qaeda claims killing of Syrian soldiers in Iraq

 Iraq’s Defence Ministry has blamed the attack, which also killed nine Iraqi soldiers, on Syrian armed groups it said had infiltrated the country.

-The civil war in Syria, where mainly Sunni rebels are fighting to topple Assad, is straining Iraq’s own precarious sectarian and ethnic balance of Sunnis, Shi‘ites and Kurds.
+The conflict war in Syria, where mainly Sunni rebels are fighting to topple Assad, is straining Iraq’s own precarious sectarian and ethnic balance of Sunnis, Shi‘ites and Kurds.

 Since December, tens of thousands of Sunni protesters have staged demonstrations, especially in Anbar province, venting frustrations that have built up since the U.S.-led invasion of 2003 toppled Saddam Hussein and empowered majority Shi‘ites.

-Islamic State of Iraq and other Sunni Islamist groups oppose Shi‘ite Prime Minister Nuri al-Maliki, who has close ties with Iran.
+Islamic State of Iraq and other Sunni Islamist groups oppose Shi‘ite Prime Minister Nuri al-Maliki, who is close to Iran.
 Iraq says it takes no side in the Syrian conflict.

-While violence in Iraq has eased since the sectarian slaughter that killed tens of thousands in 2006-2007, bombings and killings still jolt the country daily, often targeting Shi‘ite areas and local security forces.
+While violence in Iraq has eased since sectarian slaughter that killed tens of thousands peaked in 2006-2007, insurgents have carried out at least one major attack a month since U.S. forces left in December 2011.
+Bombings and killings still happen daily, often aimed at Shi‘ite areas and local security forces.

-Three people including two policemen were killed when a suicide bomber detonated explosives in a vehicle outside a police station in Dibis, 250 km (155 miles) north of Baghdad on Monday.
-Suicide bombs are the hallmark of Islamic State of Iraq.

-A series of shootings across Baghdad killed a further four people including a policeman and a government-backed “Sahwa” fighter, militiamen who have increasingly been targeted for siding with the Shi‘ite-led government against fellow Sunnis.